kaiachain/kaia-docs/docs/learn/storage/live-pruning.md

 This way, whenever a trie node's content change, it is safe to assume that the trie node is now obsolete.
 The Merkle hash can be calculated the same way by just ignoring the serial index, make it compatible with non-live-pruning nodes in terms of consensus.

-Read this [blog article](https://medium.com/klaytn/strong-efficient-management-of-blockchain-data-capacity-with-statedb-live-pruning-strong-6aaa09b05f91) for more technical details.
+Read this blog article for more technical details: [Efficient Management of Blockchain Data Capacity with StateDB Live Pruning](https://medium.com/klaytn/strong-efficient-management-of-blockchain-data-capacity-with-statedb-live-pruning-strong-6aaa09b05f91).

 ## How to